EddyKaggia/EddyKaggia/README.md

 - 👋 Hi, I’m @EddyKaggia
 - 👀 I’m interested in becoming a decent devloper
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on (not yet there yet as I have only just started)
+- 💞️ I’m looking to collaborate on anything.
+I just started but I am open to learning
 - 📫 How to reach me: eddykaggia@gmail.com

 <!---